senecajs/senecajs.org/src/pages/get-started/index.md

 })
 ```

-For the moment this is all happening in the same process, and there's no network traffic.
-In
-process function calls are a type of message transport too!
+For the moment, this is all happening in the same process, without network traffic.
+In-process function calls are a type of message transport too!

 The example code to try this out is in [sum.js][].
 To run the code, follow these steps: